Added to 173 cookbooks

-- Combine the whole wheat flour, semolina and melted ghee in a deep bowl and mix well.
+- To make churma, combine the whole wheat flour, semolina and melted ghee in a deep bowl and mix well.
 Add approx. ¼ cup of water and knead well to make a stiff dough.

 - Divide the dough into 8 equal portions.